kentis/elm_workshop_evry/readme.md

 ### Verification
 Repeat the verification steps from step 3.
 You should now be able to add new nodes to the editor by first selecting a node type on the palette and then clicking on the editor to place the node on the editor.

+## 5. Add Arcs

+Finally we will add arcs to the graph editor.
+This section will contain somewhat less detailed instructions than the previous sections.
+For an example of how this could be done, see the step_5_Add_Arcs directory.

+We will need to change the Types, Update, Editor and Main modules.
+The Types module should be updated to include a type alias for arcs.
+The Msg type should be altered so that it is possible to catch a node that is clicked.
+And also the Model type should include a list of arcs and information on which source has been selected for new arcs.

+The Update class should be altered to handle creation of new arcs and add them to the arcs list in the Model.

+In the Editor we need to add arcs to the list of SVG elements that are rendered.
+This could be done similar to how we rendered the individual nodes in the editor.

+Finally, the Main module should be altered so that the initial Model reflect the changes to the Model type alias.

 ## Bonus tasks